singlestore-extensions/s2-hyperloglog-sketch-extension-cpp/README.md

 ## Introduction

-This repository is intended to get you started quickly on building a new extension for SingleStoreDB.
+This repository provides HyperLogLog (HLL) sketch functionality for SingleStoreDB.
+HyperLogLog is a probabilistic data structure used for estimating the number of distinct elements in a dataset with a very small memory footprint.

 ## Contents
 This extension provides the following aggregates and functions: